-	When beets are plentiful, I’ll make batches of this soup and freeze the leftovers for lazy days.
+When beets are plentiful, I’ll make batches of this beetroot and potato soup and freeze the leftovers for lazy days.
 Of course, you can find beets in the grocery store any time of year, so there’s no excuse not to make this all year long.

 Similar to the varenikis I shared last week, this beet soup loves sour cream.
 It NEEDS it.
 And not just a little bit.

-I went a little easy on the sour cream for the pictures, but in reality I like mine to be about three parts soup and one part sour cream.
+I went a little easy on the sour cream for the pictures, but in reality I like mine to be about three parts roasted beets and cauliflower soup and one part sour cream.